shivannis/xandr-docs-public/xandr-docs/articles/monetize/discovery.md

   that is working well.
 - Line items achieve their goals faster with less human effort.

-How Discovery Works
+## How discovery works

 This is how Discovery works:

 1. When we see that an impression is eligible for a line item's targeting, we sort it into a ranked testing list - kind of like an allowlist, but dynamically generated and custom to each line item.
     Inventory that's most likely to achieve the line item's goal rises to the top of the list, while inventory that's least likely to achieve the goal falls to the bottom, or isn't added at all.
-2. Discovery starts testing at the top of the list, passing and failing inventory as the line item spends money, a process we call "axing".
+1. Discovery starts testing at the top of the list, passing and failing inventory as the line item spends money, a process we call "axing".
-3. When inventory is failed for not meeting the goal, Discovery dynamically adds what's next up on the list.
+1. When inventory is failed for not meeting the goal, Discovery dynamically adds what's next up on the list.

-<b>Note:</b> If you change your line item
+> [!NOTE]
-goals, Discovery uses the line item's existing data to re-evaluate inventory against the new goal.
+> If you change your line item goals, Discovery uses the line item's existing data to re-evaluate inventory against the new goal.

-Ranking
+## Ranking

 The sections of inventory that Discovery tests are called "Discovery nodes".
 A node is defined by a combination of tag + inventory URL,